Azerbaijan Food Guide

 Shakarlama

-Layered sweet pastry with butter, sugar, and cardamom filling between thin dough sheets.
-Name means 'sugared'.
-Light, flaky texture.
-Popular tea-time sweet served in chaikhanas (tea houses).
-Regional variations exist - some add nuts, others keep it simple.
+A layered sweet pastry with butter, sugar, and cardamom tucked between thin sheets of dough.
+The name means 'sugared'.
+It's light and flaky, a common tea-time sweet in chaikhanas (tea houses).
+Versions vary by region, some adding nuts, others keeping it plain.

 Firni (Saffron Rice Pudding)